Zuikyo/ZIKRouter/Documentation/English/RemoveRoute.md

 1. Override `supportedRouteTypes`, add`ZIKViewRouteTypeCustom`
 2. Override `removeCustomRouteOnDestination:fromSource:removeConfiguration:configuration:` to do custom transition
-3. Manage router's state with `beginRemoveRouteFromSource:`、`endRemoveRouteWithSuccessOnDestination:fromSource:`、`endRemoveRouteWithError:`
+3. Manage router's state with `beginRemoveRouteFromSource:`,  `endRemoveRouteWithSuccessOnDestination:fromSource:`,  `endRemoveRouteWithError:`

 You can also override `-canRemoveCustomRoute` to check whether the view can be removed now.